DimasDMM/live-timing-strategy/lts-front/README.md

 ## Introduction

-App frontend to display timing information.
+App frontend to display all the timing information.

 ## Setup for development